$3,995* per person

 Visit Thomas Bay, a wilderness location shrouded by curious Alaska Native legends and mysterious stories told by early gold miners.
-Trek across an enormous outwash plain in front of the Baird Glacier on your way to the glacier’s terminal moraine.
+Enjoy one of several trekking options in the bay, such as the Cascade Falls trail, Scenery Cove, or the outwash plain leading to the terminal moraine of the Baird Glacier.
 Witness the power of glacial ice in shaping even the most rugged landscapes.

 Enjoy an exciting kayak expedition in Endicott Arm, a glacial fjord in the Tracy Arm Ford’s Terror Wilderness area.
 Paddle the turquoise fjord water amidst icebergs, guided by a crew member.
 Board your ship’s expedition skiff for a journey into Ford’s Terror, a narrow fjord that earned its name when a 19th century seafarer discovered the power of its current.
 View the impressive Dawes Glacier, an active tidewater glacier at the head of Endicott Arm.

 Begin the day with unscripted exploration of Southeast Alaska.
 Your captain and crew will search for wildlife, including the area’s famous humpback whales.
 End the day’s adventure with a relaxing evening at Orca Point Lodge, our own exclusive day-lodge on Colt Island.
 Enjoy a Tlingit cultural presentation, as well as the beautiful grounds, beach, and marine life touch-tank.
 Dine on Alaskan salmon, Alaskan king crab, or prime rib from the warmth of the lodge, or nestled next to a beachside bonfire.